nmajor/emailgate/NOTES.md

 ### Finished Todos

+- Make it so that the imap password is never saved.
+Add a password field to the selectAccountItem thingy.
+In the state, update the account in accounts when the password field changes.
+Then be sure to submit the password when needed to get emails.
 - Make a compilation wrapper component to load the compilation emails, pages, page map, everything the compilation needs on fresh page and in component did mount.
 Maybe show loading gif until all things are loaded.
 Also make sure to set all compilation state related stuff to be blank while loading the new data.
 (This should automatically fix the issue with blank page numbers in the table of contents.)
 - Need to add the correct page numbers to the bottom of the email pages.
 - Load images in email previews